 From research to industrialisation

 - The creation of a team dedicated to pre-industrialisation within the Jules Verne Institute, whose role is to continue the mission at the end of the R&D projects.
-The aim is to transform the results of the IRT’s innovation projects into products or solutions that can be utilised by manufacturers to meet the concrete needs of industry”.
-The dedicated pre-industrialisation team intervenes both during R&D projects (upstream phase) and/or at the end of such projects (downstream phase).
+The aim is to transform the results of the Insitute’s innovation projects into products or solutions that can be used by industrialists to meet the concrete needs of industry.
+“The team dedicated to pre-industrialisation thus intervenes both during R&D projects and/or at the end of R&D projects.

-- The creation of an external group of industrialisation experts to whom the industrialisation strategies of each project are presented.
-This group makes recommendations based on its extensive experience.
-The group members are either authentic end-users such as Airbus, Les Chantiers de l’Atlantique, Naval Group or Faurecia, integrators or equipment manufacturers (Europe Technologies, FIVES, Loiretech, Clemessy), as well as representatives of development players such asTTO Ouest Valorisation or the University of Nantes.
+- The constitution of an external group of industrialisation experts to which the industrialisation strategies of projects are presented.
+This group makes recommendations based on its feedback.
+The members of the group are industrial end-users such as Airbus, Daher, Chantiers de l’Atlantique, Naval Group or Faurecia, integrators or equipment manufacturers (Europe Technologies, FIVES, Loiretech, Clemessy), as well as representatives of development players such asTTO Ouest Valorisation or the University of Nantes.
 The start-up WEEEZ-U Welding joined the group more recently.

 Industrialists are at the heart of this approach in which the IRT Jules Verne plays the role of facilitator.

 2- An industrialisation of the technology